 I would like to find some suitable steel stakes that will not rot quickly, but for now I’m using wood.
 Maybe two foot lengths of steel REBAR could be bent into large staples that would work well?
 I’ll experiment and post and update anon.

 And one last good bit of news about our plum premature fruit drop.
 It may be due to the age of the trees.

 Premature fruit fall usually occurs in trees less than five years old.
-(Source: Plum Fruit Drop)
+(Source: Premature Fruit Drop)